Why did we go to the Faroe Islands? Just to do it.

 Tórshavn is a lively port town.
 It’s small and easy to walk around but there are also free town buses.
 The natural scenery is beautiful – whether it’s a bright sunny day or blanketed by fog.
 All around you there are small colorful buildings with grass (sod) roofs and boats.

 Our favorite thing in Tórshavn was Skansin – the fort.
-It was very close to our hotel (the well-situated and comfortable Hotel Streym), so we got to see it every time we walked into the center of town.
+It was very close to our hotel (the well-situated and comfortable and highly recommended Hotel Streym), so we got to see it every time we walked into the center of town.
 It’s on a hill overlooking the port and the town – and also has a good view of the island of Nólsoy.
-The lighthouse was the first thing we saw when we got to Tórshavn at 10pm and it was so atmospheric and lovely, it made the day of travel worth it.
+The lighthouse was the first thing we saw when we got to Tórshavn at 10pm and it was so atmospheric and lovely, it made the day of travel to get there worth it.

 Other things to do and see around town include: